-There are 102 outpatient visits that are identified as being part of a flat fee payment group.
+Analysts should note that flat fee payments are common in the OB PUF.
+In the 2023 PUF there are 543 events that are identified as being part of a flat fee payment group.
+To correctly identify all events that are part of a flat fee group, the analyst should link all MEPS events using the variable FFEEIDX.
 In general, every flat fee group should have an initial visit (stem) and at least one subsequent visit (leaf).
 There are some situations where this is not true.
-For some of these flat fee groups, the initial visit reported occurred in 2023 but the remaining visits that were part of this flat fee group occurred in 2024.
+For some of these flat fee groups, the initial visit reported occurred in 2023, but the remaining visits that were part of this flat fee group occurred in 2024.
 In this case, the 2023 flat fee group represented in this PUF would consist of one event (the stem).
-The 2024 leaf events that are part of this flat fee group are not represented on the file.
-Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2022 but subsequent visits occurred during 2023.
-In this case, the initial visit would not be represented in the PUF.
-This 2023 flat fee group would then only consist of one or more leaf records and no stem.
+The 2024 leaf events that are part of this flat fee group are not represented in this PUF.
+Similarly, the household respondent may have reported a flat fee group where the initial visit began in 2022, but subsequent visits occurred during 2023.

+In this case, the initial visit would not be represented in this PUF.
+This 2023 flat fee group would then consist only of one or more leaf records and no stem.
 Another reason for which a flat fee group would not have a stem and at least one leaf record is that the stem or leaves could have been reported as different event types.
 Outpatient and office-based medical provider visits are the only two event types allowed in a single flat fee group.
 The stem may have been reported as an outpatient department visit, and the leaves may have been reported as office-based medical provider visits.
-Note that the Variable-Source Crosswalk in this document lists all possible flat fee variables.
+Note that the Variable-Source Crosswalk lists all possible flat fee variables.